marmelab/ArchitectureTree/README.md

 First, you have to create a json description of your system into `data.json` file.

-For the beginning just copy the provided `data.json-dist` example file to `data.json`:
+To start, just copy the provided `data.json-dist` example file to `data.json`:

 ```bash
 cp data.json-dist data.json